orbit-projects/.github/profile/README.md

 ## About

-Orbit is an open-source ecosystem focused on creating modular tooling and framework utilities with strong emphasis on developer experience, architecture, and experimentation.
+Orbit is a modular fullstack framework ecosystem designed for:

+- Data-driven applications
+- APIs and services
+- Backend platforms
+- Fullstack orchestration
+- Developer tooling
+- Experimental infrastructure

-The ecosystem is designed around a simple idea:
+The ecosystem is built around a simple idea:

 > Frameworks should be modular, understandable, type-safe, and easy to extend — without becoming bloated or overly abstract.

+Orbit focuses on orchestration and architecture rather than reinventing every layer of the stack.

 ---